 - Hands-on experience in several methods of propagation

 - Identify a plant using a plant key

-- Know botanical and common names for plants in each of several categories
+- Know botanical and common names for certain browse and toxic plants in the local area

 - Basic pruning skills for plant care and gathering browse

 - Be able to do a simple soil test

 - Assist in performing zoo maintenance using a variety of horticulture tools